 Unlike parsley, cilantro doesn’t retain all of its flavors if involved in the whole cooking process.
-Therefore, people use it as a garnish or only add it at the very end of recipes.
+Therefore, people use different types of cilantro as a garnish or only add them at the very end of recipes.
 One common way of using cilantro is adding it into freshly made salad dressings/food dips.

 Thanks to its deep, distinctive emerald green color, many soups and main dishes are decorated with this herb.